David Benioff: Career

-On July 19, 2017, Benioff announced that he and Weiss would produce another HBO series, Confederate, after the final season of Game of Thrones.
+In July 2017, Benioff announced that he and Weiss would produce another HBO series, Confederate, after the final season of Game of Thrones.
 Benioff and Weiss said, "We have discussed Confederate for years, originally as a concept for a feature film, but our experience on Thrones has convinced us that no one provides a bigger, better storytelling canvas than HBO."
 The announcement of Confederate met with public animosity and as of August 2019 (when Benioff's and Weiss's deal with Netflix was announced) is not moving forward.

-On February 6, 2018, Disney announced that Benioff and Weiss would write and produce a new series of Star Wars films after the final season of Game of Thrones ended in 2019.
+In February 2018, Disney announced that Benioff and Weiss would write and produce a new series of Star Wars films after the final season of Game of Thrones ended in 2019.

 Towards the end of the final season of Game of Thrones, a petition to HBO was started on Change.org.
 It called Benioff and Weiss "woefully incompetent writers" and demanded "competent writers" to remake the eighth season of Game of Thrones in a manner "that makes sense".
 The petition eventually amassed over 1.5 million signatures.
-In the Chicago Sun Times, Richard Roeper, wrote that the backlash to the eighth season was so great that he doubted he had "ever seen the level of fan (and to a lesser degree, critical) vitriol leveled at" Game of Thrones.
+In the Chicago Sun Times, Richard Roeper wrote that the backlash to the eighth season was so great that he doubted he had "ever seen the level of fan (and to a lesser degree, critical) vitriol leveled at" Game of Thrones.

 In early August 2019, Benioff and Weiss negotiated an exclusive multi-year film and television deal with Netflix worth $200 million.
 Due to their commitments to Netflix, Benioff and Weiss exited their contract to produce Star Wars films for Disney and Lucasfilm.

-In September 2020, it was announced that Benioff, Weiss and Alexander Woo will write and executive produce a Netflix series based on The Three-Body Problem trilogy.

-Directing career

-Benioff and Weiss together directed two episodes of Game of Thrones, flipping a coin to decide who would get the credit on the show.
-Benioff was given the credit for season 3 episode 3, "Walk of Punishment", while Weiss was credited with season 4 episode 1, "Two Swords".
-Benioff and Weiss co-directed the series finale.

 Benioff's and Weiss's first project on Netflix was to direct the stand-up comedy special Leslie Jones: Time Machine.

+Benioff, Weiss and Alexander Woo wrote and executive produced the Netflix series 3 Body Problem.

 Personal life

 On September 30, 2006, Benioff married actress Amanda Peet in a traditional Jewish ceremony in New York City.
 They have three children.
 The family divides their time between homes in Manhattan and Beverly Hills.
-He is the cousin of software entrepreneur Marc Benioff.
+He is a second cousin of software entrepreneur and Salesforce CEO Marc Benioff.